-The results from NC State University Department of Crop Science on-farm tests and official variety trial programs conducted during summer 2013 are via a permalink located here.
-Alternatively you can navigate to this MORE »– from Soybeans
+The results from NC State University Department of Crop Science official variety trial programs conducted during summer 2013 are via a permalink located here.
+Alternatively you can navigate to this page from the MORE »– from Soybeans

 Extension Master Gardeners Extension Master Gardeners is a great program where Cooperative Extension agents train volunteers to help educate gardeners using unbiased and researched based information.
 Because the program is so successful we MORE »